Adrielo1/shift_management_project/README.md

 # Shift Management System

 A full-stack web application for managing employee shifts and schedules.
 Built as a learning project to practice REST API design, database operations, and React development.
+Built with the help of Claude.

 ## 📋 Features